AdafroLabs/Intro-to-Linux-Server-Admin/README.md

 Basic working knowledge of linux and commands.

-You can check out the [Intro to Linux](https://github.com/AdafroLabs/Intro-to-Linux-2022) course by adafrolabs incase you are totally new to it.
+You can check out the [Intro to Linux](https://github.com/AdafroLabs/Intro-to-Linux-2022) course by AdafroLabs incase you are totally new to it.

 ---